 HRCT of the lung shows patchy airspace consolidation (present in 90% of patients), ground-glass opacities, small nodular opacities, and bronchial wall thickening and dilation.
 The patchy opacities are more common in the periphery of the lung, often in the lower lung zone.
 HRCT may show much more extensive disease than is expected from review of the chest x-ray.

 Pulmonary function tests Overview of Tests of Pulmonary Function Pulmonary function tests provide measures of airflow, lung volumes, gas exchange, response to bronchodilators, and respiratory muscle function.
-Basic pulmonary function tests available in the... read more usually show a restrictive defect, although an obstructive defect (ratio of forced expiratory volume in 1 second to forced vital capacity [FEV1/FVC] < 70%) is found in 21% of patients, and pulmonary function is occasionally normal.
+Basic pulmonary function tests available in the... read more usually show a restrictive defect, although an obstructive defect (ratio of forced expiratory volume in 1 second to forced vital capacity [FEV1/FVC] < 70%) is found in some patients, and pulmonary function is occasionally normal.

 Routine laboratory test results are nonspecific.
 Leukocytosis without an increase in eosinophils occurs in about one half of patients.
 The initial erythrocyte sedimentation rate (ESR) often is elevated.